AndersGroengaard/pyfoil/README.md

 ---

-WIP -> Trying to salvage this project from some old local storage at the moment, but will have the full GUI up at some point
+WORK IN PROGRESS -> Trying to salvage this project from some old local storage at the moment, but will have the full GUI up at some point, hopefully with some improvements :-)

 Main window: